top of page

 UX Sound Design & Industrial Sound Design

-UX sound design focuses on the user experience.
-The more pleasantly users perceive and experience a product or service aurally, the more positively the company is anchored in their memory.
+UX sound design focusses on the user experience.
+The more pleasantly users perceive and experience a product/service audibly, the more positively the company will be remembered.

 Definition: UX Sound Design

-Sound design plays an important role not only in navigation in silent, virtual systems (e.g. apps).
-Industrial sound design aims to make physical products both brand-appropriate and sonically appealing, as the mechanical value of a product is largely conveyed aurally.
-Specially designed sounds commonly evoke physical, affective, cognitive and psychomotor reactions and thus the perception of a sound character, no matter how inconspicuous, can be decisive for the usage and purchase decision.
+Industrial sound design aims to make physical products both brand-appropriate and sonically appealing, as the mechanical value of a product is largely conveyed auditorily.
+Specially designed sounds generally evoke physical, affective, cognitive and psychomotor reactions, which means that the perception of even the most inconspicuous sound character can be decisive for the decision to use and purchase a product.

 Sound design measures have become indispensable in some industries, such as the food and automotive industries.
 The performance and operation of household appliances is also significantly influenced by sound.
-And last but not least, in the transport sector, it is important to support the product physiology and perception with coherent sound concepts, to make it possible to experience the product holistically and to offer orientation.
+And last but not least, in the transportation sector, it is important to support product physics and perception with coherent sound concepts.

 bottom of page